NigelEarle/AWS-CSA-Notes-2018/Route-53/README.md

 This is the default routing policy when you create a new record set.
 This is the most commonly used when you have a single resource that performs a given function for your domain, for example, one web server that serves content for the `http://acloud.guru` website.

 ### Weighted

+Weighted Routing Policies let you split your traffic based on different weights assigned.
+For example you can set 10% of your traffic to go to US-EAST-1 and 90% to go to EU-WEST-1

 ### Latency